calw20/Arduino-Template/README.md

 run a pre-build command and upload the set file all with one click!
 >:notebook_with_decorative_cover: Note: You may need to run `Set-ExecutionPolicy RemoteSigned` or equivalent in an _administrator_ powershell before the script can be run.

+### Contributing and Further setup instructions

+For further in-depth information regarding workspace setup and contributing to this template please see the [Setup](SETUP.md) and [Contributing](CONTRIBUTING.md) files respectively.

 ## License & Notes